techpathi/techpathi/README.md

 ### Hi there 👋

 I am Venkatapathi Raju.
-Let's talk all things MERN.
-I speak Javascript.
-I work in Infosys Limited as a Systems Engineer.
-I love ☕ and 🚀🚀, to be precise, the Starship.

-- 🔭 I’m currently working on MERN stack
-- 🌱 I’m currently learning JavaScript data structures
-- 💬 Ask me about tech, space travel, books and everything else
-- 📫 How to reach me: Visit https://techpathi.dev
+Experienced product-focused software developer with 3.5 years in building high-performing web applications.
+Skilled in React, Node.js, SPFx for SharePoint, and Microsoft Azure.
+Adept in javascript, Typescript, and C#.
+Focused on user experience and attention to detail, with a strong ability to design visually appealing user interfaces.
+Proficient in SQL and NoSQL databases and API development in Node.
+Experienced in developing complex function apps in Azure, utilizing Triggers, ServiceBus, and SignalR.
+Built successful real-time notification and business processing systems with a publish-subscribe model for thousands of users.

-- 👨🏻‍💻 I built few apps over the weekend. <hr>
+- 👨🏻‍💻 I built few web apps over the weekend. <hr>
  An online Web editor - View the app live at https://codeslash.techpathi.dev/ <hr>
 <img width="1440" alt="Screenshot 2021-07-01 at 08 30 39" src="https://user-images.githubusercontent.com/26018388/124058343-d3264a80-da46-11eb-96b6-f8115eb979a0.png">
 <hr>